FennerEduardo/ionic5-full-starter-app-basic-simplified/README.md

 # Ionic 4 Full App
-The most advanced and complete Mobile & PWA starter app template
+The most advanced and complete Mobile & PWA starter app template.

 # Documentation
 You can find the documentation in https://ionic-4-full-starter-app-docs.ionicthemes.com